5 Game Marketing Examples That Brands Used in Marketing Campaigns

 Figure 6: Adidas x Ninja sneaker collection.
 Source: Footwear News

-Brands are also partnering with influential streamers to promote their products with affiliate marketing.
-The streamers share a unique code with their fans, who receive a discount when they make a purchase.
+Brands also partner with influential streamers to promote their products with affiliate marketing.
+The streamers share a unique code with their fans, who receive a discount when purchasing.
 The influencer also earns a commission for products purchased with their unique code.

 To succeed with influencer marketing, you should only work with influencers who align with your goals and brand values.

-To help you do this, the team over at Atisfyreach have developed a new influencer marketing platform that will handle it all for you.
-All you need to do is make an account, create your campaign, set your budget and launch!
-Atisfyreach does the rest, from finding and vetting the right influencers to managing the content, payments and reporting.
+To help you do this, the team over at Atisfyreach has developed a new influencer marketing platform that will handle it all for you.
+All you need to do is make an account, create your campaign, set your budget, and launch!
+Atisfyreach does the rest, from finding and vetting the right influencers to managing the content, payments, and reporting.
 Learn more over at the Atisfyreach website.